Emerging and disruptive technologies

 NATO Advisory Group on Emerging and Disruptive Technologies

 The NATO Advisory Group on Emerging and Disruptive Technologies is an independent group that provides external advice to NATO on how it can optimise its innovation efforts.
-The Group, established in July 2020, consists of 12 experts from the private sector and academia across the Alliance who have led cutting-edge research, developed EDT policy and managed innovation programmes.
-These experts provide their recommendations to NATO’s Innovation Board.
+The Group was established in July 2020 and consists of 12 experts from the private sector and academia across the Alliance who have led cutting-edge research, developed EDT policy and managed innovation initiatives.

-The Group provided four initial recommendations to NATO: improve technology literacy throughout the Organization; establish a network of Innovation Centres; design and facilitate new financing mechanisms for innovation with private sector entities, both small and large; and create innovation partnership initiatives with external EDT stakeholders from industry and academia.
+The Group released its first annual report in March 2021, providing four initial recommendations to NATO: improve technology literacy throughout the Organization; establish an efficient network of Innovation Centres; design and facilitate new financing mechanisms for innovation with private sector entities, both small and large; and create innovation partnership initiatives with external EDT stakeholders from industry and academia.

-In its second annual report, the Group examined three critical, ongoing work-strands aimed at enabling NATO and Allies to adopt new technologies at pace and maintain a technological edge: DIANA, the Innovation Fund and the Human Capital Innovation Policy (which contains recommendations for NATO on how to attract, retain and develop talented employees with technical skills and innovation mindsets).
-The forthcoming report aims to identify the unique features of NATO endeavours in these domains, suggest metrics of success for each, and outline issues and risks that need to be considered.
+In its second annual report delivered in April 2022, the Group examined three critical, ongoing work-strands aimed at enabling NATO and Allies to adopt new technologies at pace and maintain a technological edge: DIANA, the NATO Innovation Fund and the Human Capital Innovation Policy (which contains recommendations for NATO on how to attract, retain and develop talented employees with technical skills and innovation mindsets).
+The report describes how these initiatives are signs of real action towards technological readiness and outlines the EDT-motivated, holistic defence pivot that NATO is ideally placed to lead.

-The Advisory Group will continue to provide concrete short- and long-term recommendations on NATO’s approach to emerging and disruptive technologies.
+The Advisory Group, which is renewed every two years, will continue to provide concrete short- and long-term recommendations on NATO’s approach to emerging and disruptive technologies.

 Other NATO innovation bodies

-Other NATO bodies are also invested in the Alliance’s innovation activities, and are driving technological development and adoption across NATO.
-Allied Command Transformation (ACT) leads capability development for NATO and Allied militaries, and is currently working on a large range of EDT-related projects, including on unmanned autonomous vehicles, military-grade blockchain applications, and artificial intelligence in military decision-making.
-NATO’s Science and Technology Organization (STO) also supports numerous EDT-related research projects, including on augmentation technologies for improving human performance, autonomous transport and medical systems for casualty evacuation, and space weather environmental modelling.
+Other NATO bodies are also invested in the Alliance’s innovation activities and are driving technological development and adoption across NATO.
+Allied Command Transformation (ACT) leads capability development for NATO and Allied militaries and is currently working on a large range of EDT-related projects, including on unmanned autonomous vehicles, military-grade blockchain applications, and artificial intelligence in military decision-making.
+The NATO Consultation, Command and Control Board (C3B) and the Conference of National Armaments Directors (CNAD) provide technical interoperability standards and advise on the development of national and multinational capability programmes to deliver platforms and services that leverage EDTs.
+NATO’s Science and Technology Organization (STO) also supports numerous EDT-related research projects, including on biotechnology, autonomous transport and medical systems for casualty evacuation, and space weather environmental modelling.
 NATO’s Science for Peace and Security Programme (SPS), the Centre for Maritime Research and Experimentation (CMRE), and the NATO Communications and Information Agency (NCIA) are also key nodes in NATO’s innovation ecosystem as the Alliance adapts to and adopts EDTs.

 NATO’s focus on EDTs is strongly linked to cooperation with partners in the public and private sector, academia and civil society.
 Given that many defence applications of EDTs are developed by or with the private sector, engagement with industry – especially start-ups – is key.